influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/artifactRepositoryRefStatus.md

 withRepoURL(repoURL)
 ```

-RepoURL is the url for artifactory repo.
+"RepoURL is the url for artifactory repo."

 ## obj artifactRepository.artifactory.passwordSecret

-SecretKeySelector selects a key of a Secret.
+"SecretKeySelector selects a key of a Secret."

 ### fn artifactRepository.artifactory.passwordSecret.withKey